Issues Management Specialist

 March 10, 2015

 The Manitoba government recognizes the importance of building an exemplary civil service that is inclusive and reflective of the population it serves.
-We encourage applicants to voluntarily self-declare in the cover letter, resumé or application if they are from any of the following employment equity groups: women, Aboriginal people, visible minorities, and persons with disabilities.
+We encourage applicants to voluntarily self-declare in the cover letter, resumé or application if they are from any of the following employment equity groups: women, Indigenous people, visible minorities, and persons with disabilities.

 This is a preference competition.
-All applicants are encouraged to apply, however first consideration for this competition will be given to Aboriginal people, visible minorities and persons with disabilities.
+All applicants are encouraged to apply, however first consideration for this competition will be given to Indigenous people, visible minorities and persons with disabilities.
 Applicants are requested to self-declare at the time of application.

 Conditions of Employment: